aspnetde/typesafe-spa/README.md

 # Typesafe SPA

 This is a small demo that explores different approaches for creating a potentially scalable single page application.
+See [here](https://aspnetde.github.io/typesafe-spa/) for the completely unspectacular sample apps in action.

 ## Structure